f-santi/tukeyGH/README.md

 Bee, M., J. Hambuckers, and L. Trapin.
 2019a.
 “An Improved Approach for Estimating Large Losses in Insurance Analytics and Operational Risk Using the G-and-H Distribution.”
 DEM Working papers 2019/11.
-Department of Economics; Management, University of Trento.
+Department of Economics and Management, University of Trento.

 </div>